Community organisation providing mentoring, case management, parenting support, youth work, engagement and homework services across Sydney.

 - keeping fit and healthy.

-- Monthly Parents Support Forum
+- Monthly Parents Network

 Cost: No charge.

-- Customised Parenting Workshops at School
+- Customised Parenting Workshops for parents with disengaged students.

 Costs: To be negotiated.

 This is an alternative education program for 15 to 16 year-old students who are at risk of not achieving their RoSA due to poor attendance or other factors.
 Through the Transit program they can achieve an equivalent Cert II qualification in Skills for Work and Vocational Pathways that will allow them to move on to further courses or the world of work.
 The course is delivered with Macquarie Community College (MCC) trainers and co-facilitated with a qualified high school teacher from Phoenix House.
 It involves a small group of around 15 students, delivered over four days, five hours a day, for two terms.
 Two days a week at Phoenix House and two days a week at Chatswood MCC.

 - Wesley Mission Program - Certificate III Community Services